smartsdk/smartsdk-recipes/recipes/data-management/context-broker/ha/readme.md

 ## Networks considerations

-In this case, all containers are attached to the same overlay network (mongo-replica_replica) over which they communicate to each other.
+In this case, all containers are attached to the same overlay network (backend) over which they communicate to each other.
 However, if you have a different configuration and are running any of the containers behind a firewall, remember to keep traffic open for TCP at ports 1026 (Orion's default) and 27017 (Mongo's default).

 When containers (tasks) of a service are launched, they get assigned an IP address in this overlay network.
 Other services of your application's architecture should not be relying on these IPs because they may change (for example, due to a dynamic rescheduling).
 The good think is that docker creates a virtual ip for the service as a whole, so all traffic to this address will be load-balanced to the tasks adresses.